tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 ### Boundary Hexagon Layer

 **Description**: The boundary hexagon layer approach preserves hexagons that intersect with water obstacles and creates connections between terrain and obstacle graphs for better connectivity.
-It classifies hexagons as land, boundary, or water, and creates different types of nodes and edges to represent the terrain and water boundaries.
+It classifies hexagons as land, boundary, or water with land portions, and creates different types of nodes and edges to represent the terrain and water boundaries.

 **Key Features**:
 - Preserves hexagons at water boundaries
-- Creates nodes on the land portion of boundary hexagons
+- Identifies and utilizes land portions of water hexagons
-- Creates water boundary nodes along the intersection of boundary hexagons and water obstacles
+- Creates three types of nodes: boundary nodes, land portion nodes, and water boundary nodes
+- Creates directional connections from land toward water
+- Connects boundary nodes to other boundary nodes
-- Creates additional water boundary nodes in water hexagons for improved connectivity
+- Connects boundary nodes to land portion nodes
-- Creates bridge nodes at strategic locations to connect across narrow water obstacles
-- Implements directional filtering for more natural edge creation
-- Connects boundary nodes to both terrain and water boundary nodes
+- Connects land portion nodes to water boundary nodes
-- Creates seven types of edges: land-land, land-boundary, boundary-boundary, boundary-water, water-boundary, water-boundary-to-boundary, and bridge-to-boundary
+- Ensures pathfinding can navigate from land to water obstacles, but not into water

 **Advantages**:
-- Fills the "white space" between terrain and water
+- Eliminates the "white space" between terrain and water
-- Best connectivity with bridge nodes and water boundary extensions
-- More natural representation of water boundaries
+- Creates more natural connections between terrain and water obstacles
+- Ensures directional connections from land toward water
+- Improves pathfinding capabilities around water features
 - Maintains the hexagonal grid structure for consistency
-- Ensures optimal pathfinding around water obstacles
+- Better representation of water boundaries
-- Directional filtering creates more natural-looking connections
-- Bridge nodes provide strategic crossings at narrow water obstacles
+- More natural transitions between terrain and water

 **Limitations**:
 - Creates more nodes and edges than the standard approach